pksteyn/php-fpmpal/README.md

 each pool
 * works out the max_children setting for each pool based on it's "allocated" memory and the average process size for the pool

+Cron job (cron.sh):
+* will catch various PHP-FPM pool stats and keep a set number of copies
+* saves stats to "/var/log/php-fpmpal/" by default
+* to setup cronjob creat the following file:

+# cat /etc/cron.d/php-fpmpal-stats-capture
+SHELL=/bin/bash
+PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

+*/10 * * * * root /bin/bash /path/to/cron.sh
+#

+Cron job interpreter (interpretcron.sh):
+* can be used to print out various types of reports using stats captured in PHP-FPM cronjob
+* run the following to get help on usage:
+# ./interpretcron.sh --help

+Usage: interpretcron.sh [OPTION]

+Arguments:
+  -ms                   For each logfile in /var/log/php-fpmpal show the total memory usage per PHP-FPM pool -msl [FILENAME]       Show the total memory usage per PHP-FPM pool for this logfile